wolfborg/anitransfer/README.md

 `--cache-file`: (path) Cache file to use for already downloaded anime mappings.

-`--bad-file'`: (path) Cache file to use for incompatible anime mappings.
+`--bad-file`: (path) Cache file to use for incompatible anime mappings.

 Typically I run the script with `--cache-only` first then run it with `--mal-api --skip-confirm` once.
 After that, I run it with `--mal-api --with-links` and manually confirm the entries are correct between Anime Planet and MyAnimeList (the Anime Planet title is automatically added to your clipboard too).
 And then I do a final run with `--cache-only` and review the log file for any issues that might have to be fixed after importing to AniList.